kinzeyfranks/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format in linux
+A script to Display current directory contents in linux, including hidden files Using long format